 - Less fully featured than some other clients

-Deluge is another 100 percent open source BitTorrent client, and in addition to a full version, a portable version is offered which does not require installation.
+Deluge is another one of the 100 percent open source BitTorrent clients, and in addition to a full version, a portable version is offered which does not require installation.
 It is very lightweight, and while it sports less bells and whistles than something like Vuze, it provides all the things needed for BitTorrenting (including remote web management and support for magnet links), and which can be further extended using a range of plugins (e.g. RSS support.)

 I did carefully consider placing the very popular and more fully featured μTorrent in this spot, but the fact that μTorrent is closed source, and now supports itself with ads (which can be tuned off in the deep settings, but still…), without offering the wealth of features that Vuze offers, has led me to pick the lean but mean Deluge instead.

 Deluge has no ads or crapware, and is available for Windows, OSX, Linux (various distros), and FreeBSD.

 There are many legitimate uses of the BitTorrent protocol, thanks to the fact that it is a very efficient method of transporting data over the internet, but given its decentralized nature, it is hardly surprising that it has become the technology of choice for copyright piracy (to the point where it is often incorrectly and unfairly regarded as being synonymous with such activity.)

 I make some observations about the legality and morality of piracy in this article, but it is important for downloaders who do engage in this practice to understand that thanks to its peer-to-peer nature, anyone file sharing (the clue is in the name!) using the BitTorrent protocol can see the IP address of anyone else who is sharing that file.